ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/authentication/certificate-renewal-and-rotation.markdown

 ## Replace the Cluster Certificate Using Powershell

 Here is a little example of using the REST API directly with powershell to replace the cluster certificate:

+Note the optional password parameter indicated in the second line as `<password>`.
+If the certificate you are replacing has no password, leave the parameter blank.

 {CODE-BLOCK:powershell}
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12

-$clientCert = Get-PfxCertificate -FilePath C:\path\to\client\cert\admin.client.certificate.raven.pfx
+$clientCert = Get-PfxCertificate -FilePath C:\path\to\client\cert\admin.client.certificate.raven.pfx <password>

 $newCert = get-content 'C:\path\to\server\cert\new.certificate.pfx' -Encoding Byte